Float Pod Spa Treatment

 As with other therapies, floating may not be for everyone.
 We encourage willingness on your part to let go and see what happens.
 Sometimes, it takes a few floats before you can relax completely.
 This spa treatment can provide complete physical relaxation, a profound healing experience, and it can be a wonderful aid to opening doors into your inner world.
 The benefits of floating occur after your float when you feel revived, awake, anew, and relaxed.

 Float Pod FAQs

 In a weightless environment, without the distraction of the body or external stimuli, a state of deeper relaxation can be achieved.
-A deeply relaxed body and mind can result in numerous health and wellness benefits including stress relief, muscular tension relief, and the increase of dopamine and endorphin hormone levels.
+A deeply relaxed body and mind can result in numerous health and wellness benefits including stress relief, muscular tension relief, and the increase of endorphin hormone levels.

 How is the float pod cleaned?

 After each floater, the pod gets a good old-fashioned, hands-on scrub down and goes through a 30-minute self-cleaning cycle, which includes three passes through the same filter used by pools and hot tubs and the dispersion of Ozone (the second most powerful, natural, sterilizing agent) and the use of UV rays.
 A nightly cleaning routine is performed as well.

 What if I am claustrophobic?

 The pod has a spacious design so there are almost no reports of people feeling claustrophobic while in the pod.
 If you do, you can always keep the lid raised while floating or end your float early.

 How often is floating recommended?

 The more you float the easier it will become to enter a deeply relaxed state faster, and the more benefits you will enjoy.
 Listen to your body and float as often you need it!